-I was born at the onset of a decade during which atomic bombs were being tested with gay (albeit macho) abandon and, ever since, have used secondary-fallout as the perfect excuse to mitigate my obvious and innumerable character flaws.
-There are those who’d state, most unequivocally, that spending one’s formative years, first in Grahamstown, then in Bloemfontein, then finally in Queenstown, could be seen as justification for just about any kind of aberrant or abhorrent behaviour.
+I was born ten weeks after kick-off into this gruesome decade — a time when atomic bombs were being tested with gay (albeit macho) abandon and, ever since, have used secondary-fallout as the perfect excuse to mitigate my obvious and innumerable character flaws.
+There're those who’d contend that spending one’s formative years, first in Grahamstown, then in Bloemfontein, then finally in Queenstown could be seen as justification for any kind of aberrant or abhorrent behaviour.

 An undeserved insurance settlement for a squashed VW Beetle was sufficient for an airline ticket to London.
 Not even my platforms and bell-bottoms prevented me from getting on that 'plane!
 Initially, waiting tables and an assortment of unsavoury occupations kept things afloat; by the latter part of the decade I’d managed to forge a reasonable career as a photographic stylist — a job description not nearly as universally understood back then as it is today.
 At last I’d discovered The Creative Life, to which I would cling tenaciously forevermore.